What is the best 3D projector for 2020?

 Passive polarized 3d projection

-Passive method does not suffer from any flickering that some sensitive people may have experienced with active projection.
+The passive method does not suffer from any flickering that some sensitive people may have experienced with active projection.

 Passive optical filter 3D projection